rdk/p2rank/README.md

 ### Description

 P2Rank is a stand-alone command line program that predicts ligand-binding pockets from a protein structure.
 It achieves high prediction success rates without relying on an external software for computation of complex features or on a database of known protein-ligand templates.

 ### What's new?

-* Version 2.5 brings speed optimizations (~2x faster prediction), ChimeraX visualizations and improvements to rescoring (`fpocket-rescore` command).
+* Version **2.5** brings speed optimizations (~2x faster prediction), ChimeraX visualizations, and improvements to rescoring (`fpocket-rescore` command).
-* Version 2.4.2 adds support for BinaryCIF (`.bcif`) input and rescoring of fpocket predictions in `.cif` format.
+* Version **2.4.2** adds support for BinaryCIF (`.bcif`) input and rescoring of fpocket predictions in `.cif` format.
-* Version 2.4 adds support for mmCIF (`.cif`) input and contains a special profile for predictions on AlphaFold models and NMR/cryo-EM structures.
+* Version **2.4** adds support for mmCIF (`.cif`) input and contains a special profile for predictions on AlphaFold models and NMR/cryo-EM structures.

 ### Requirements